You’ve got just one day in New York, and you don’t want to squander it.

 Have a hankering for something sweet after the show?
 It’s a bit of a jaunt, but a trip to Serendipity 3 for a glass of its infamous frrrozen hot chocolate is well worth the cab fare.
 And because you’re still in the heart of Manhattan, the streets will be busy with people even at this late hour.
 This is great news since you’ll likely need to stand outside while waiting for a seat at this hot spot.
 From the outside, this cozy diner doesn’t look like much more than another New York boutique.
 Step inside, and you’re transported into an eclectic mix of kitsch and quirk.
 The full-service restaurant has been featured in a number of well-known movies and is notorious for its distinct decor, including Tiffany lampshades and white bistro tables.
 Trust me when I tell you, order one frrrozen hot chocolate for every two people in your group.
 You’ll still have plenty more than you can consume.
 And if you’re up for it, add a dash of peanut butter—after all, calories don’t count when you’re on vacation.

 If you’re staying nearby, a walk back to your hotel may be in order to cap off your night.
 But at this late hour, there’s no shame in hailing a big yellow taxi cab to whisk you away.

 I could create 10 different itineraries for one day in New York—and I probably will—but I started here because of all the days I’ve spent in this fine city, this was my favorite.
-Now, head on over to Facebook or Twitter and share your favorite way to spend one day in New York.
+What is your favorite way to spend one day in New York?